What is the BRC, or what is the British Retail Consortium?

 BRC8: The new requirements for February 2019

-On February 1, 2019, the new requirements for BRC Food 8 came into effect.
+On February 1, 2019, the new legal requirements for BRC Food 8 came into effect.
 In August 2018, the eighth version was published and, as stated, version eight of BRC Food is legally enforced as of February 1, 2019.
-As a result, the entire food processing sector will have to comply with these conditions of the BRC Global Standard for Food Safety.
+As a result, the entire international food processing sector will have to comply with these conditions of the BRC Global Standard for Food Safety.

 Other forms of BRC outside BRC Food Safety